xeruf/eve/README.md

   * The architecture is mirrored in the file structure as `model/`, `view/` and `controller/` sub folders
 * Production code belongs to `/src/`, testing code to /`test`
     * The folder structure of `/src/` should mirror the one of `/test/`
+  * The folder structure should further follow the inheritance tree, with the base class being in `model`

 * **Testing framework:** [Catch2](https://github.com/catchorg/Catch2), Using TDD and BDD as appropriate (see [Catch2: BDD](https://github.com/catchorg/Catch2/blob/master/docs/tutorial.md#bdd-style))